 This housing is for students who are committed to a more environmentally-conscious lifestyle, issues such as social justice and sustainable agriculture, and related activism.
 Students selected will have an exciting experience testing new sustainable-living retrofits and showcasing the upgrades for campus guests.

 To be considered for the Sustainability Community, students must submit an application expressing their interest in sustainability-related issues.
+The application is currently offline for the fall 2014 school year.

 Only students who have reached sophomore status or higher will be considered for placement in this community.
 Applicants should be prepared to live with someone who may identify with a gender different from their own.
 Applicants should have experience living a low-impact lifestyle by regularly recycling, composting, and conserving water, heat, and electricity.